SafePet Ontario receives many inquiries regarding the program. Here are answers to some of the most common questions we receive:

 Q: What information about my pet will you need?

-A: We require every individual to fill out our online form and provide details about your pet, including breed, weight, age, behaviour, special needs, health concerns, whether they’re fixed and if they’re up-to-date on their immunizations.
+A: We require details about your pet, including breed, weight, age, behaviour, special needs, health concerns, whether they’re fixed and if they’re up-to-date on their immunizations.
 We understand that some individuals may not be able to answer all of the questions, and that’s OK – just try to provide as much information as you can.

 Q: What measures do you take to screen foster families?

 A: Our entire SafePet Ontario network abides by the same protocols and procedures when screening foster families.
 We take great pride in our foster families and seek out the most compassionate, animal-loving people we can find.
 To do this, we rely on the following screening procedures to help with our selection process:

 - Online enrolment form: To get to know their preferences and abilities better.

 - References: A minimum of one from a veterinarian and one from a personal reference.

 - Record check: All adults residing in the home must submit a Level 2 Criminal Record Check.